mbk/tcb/README.md

 The metadata stores are pluggable as well:
 * memory backed (for quick tests)
-* file-based (for single node deployments
+* file-based (for single node deployments)
 * RIAK backed - for stateless, multiple node deployments

 ## Command line flags ##

 -usessl Runs with https.

--port <some_number> Runs on another port than the default 8080 -config <config_file_location> The location and name of the config file, defaults to ./tcb.ini
+-port <some_number> Runs on another port than the default 8080

+-config <config_file_location> The location and name of the config file, defaults to ./tcb.ini

 ## REST URLs

 Here are the URLs to post to, and you will see the various shell scripts testing this against an instance running on localhost.
+The few shell scripts will give an idea of how you can do, and what.

 * /exists/some/path/to/a/file   for HTTP verb HEAD.
 Checks whether some/path/to/a/file exists
 * /download/some/path/to/a/file   for HTTP verb GET.
 Downloads some/path/to/a/file if it exists